 According to the American Psychological Association, environments in which attention is automatic and constant (including computer work) can lead to impulsivity, distractibility and irritability.
 Nature can help people recover from this state.

-Walking and generally enjoying the outside benefit our physical and mental health.
+Walking and generally enjoying the outside benefits our physical and mental health.
 Walking around gardens can stimulate our imaginations and creative thinking.

 Join Us for Lunch